+LLS-1211 Self Affirmation 1 Group process to teach people to like themselves better and to become aware of their strengths.
+One hour lecture and group activities.
+One hour lecture.
 LLS-1223 Life Skills Development 3 This course is designed to aid students in stress and anger management, and promote self-awareness.
 Three hours lecture.
 LLS-1311 Orientation 1 This course is designed to help the new college student adjust to college life.
 It includes a study of personal and social adjustments, and gives the student guidance in collegiate life.
 One hour lecture.
 LLS-1321 Career Exploration 1 This course is designed to assist students in determining career goals.
 Interest tests, personality inventories, and aptitude tests are given to help students determine career choices.
 One hour lecture.
 LLS-1333 Intro to Health ProfessionsI 3 This course looks at specific allied professions, describes the education necessary, certification requirements, and expected salary.
 The course discusses all levels of healthcare professionals from those requiring a certificate or diploma to those requiring an associate, bachelor, or doctoral degree.
 Three hours lecture.
 LLS-1343 Intro to Health Professions II 3 This course is designed as a continuation of the educational requirements, the position descriptions and work environment required for health professions.
 Three hours lecture.
 LLS-1353 Intro to STEM Professions 3 A presentation of the educational requirements, the various professions and the entry points for employment for students interested in STEM professions.
 Three hours lecture.
 LLS-1411 Improvement of Study 1 This course is designed to aid the student in study skills, promote student success in basic reading and note taking techniques, critical thinking, time management, test taking strategies, and listening and memory enhancement.
 One hour lecture.
-II Q-1711 Joh Sparch Skills 4

-This course is designed to prepare students for job networking skills, completing applications, resume writing, interviewing, and job attitude.
+LLS-1711 Job Search Skills 1 This course is designed to prepare students for job networking skills, completing applications, resume writing, interviewing, and job attitude.
 One hour lecture.
 LLS-1723 Employment Readiness 3 This course is designed to prepare students for employment by teaching the importance of interviewing skills, employer expectations, employability skills, work ethics, and job retention skills.
 Three hours lecture.